 Relieves Asthma and Allergies

-Airborne allergens like pollen, pet dander and dust mites can cause asthma or allergic reactions in some people, making your home uncomfortable or even dangerous to their health in severe cases.
+Airborne contaminants and allergens like pollen, pet dander and dust mites can cause asthma or allergic reactions in some people, making your home uncomfortable or even dangerous to their health in severe cases.
 An air purifier with a certified HEPA filter can help alleviate allergic and asthma symptoms by reducing the number of airborne allergens people breathe in.

 Reduces Dust